 This Intern will work closely with the Director of Artistic Programming to experience Ford’s Theatre’s literary and casting operations.
 The intern will learn about the numerous aspects of artistic programming through many activities which may include the following: preparing audition materials, assisting in audition coordination; participating in the Literary Committee; maintaining department records; supporting the dramaturgical research process and coordinating other departmental events.
 The ideal candidate will have fluency in Microsoft Office, Adobe Acrobat, image editing and video-editing software.
 Strong writing skills, research know-how, organizational aptitude, excellent communication abilities, flexibility and a sharp eye for detail are essential.

 The marketing/public relations intern will work in the daily operations of the Marketing and Communications Department.
-The intern may assist in audience development strategies, group sales, press relations, publications, social media, special seasonal projects and planning related to the Ford’s 150: Remembering the Lincoln Assassination.
+The intern may assist in audience development strategies, group sales, press relations, publications, social media, and special seasonal projects.
 Strong written and verbal communication skills are a must.
 Please submit a writing sample with your application.

 The Graphic Design/Website Intern will learn directly from the Art Director, Graphic Designer and Website Manager.
 The intern will contribute to the conceptualization, design and execution of both print and web-based communications for the institution’s theatrical and educational programming.
-The ideal candidate will have strong aesthetic judgment in both print and web, experience on Adobe CS on a Mac platform, knowledge of video/audio production, and publishing fluency in HTML, DHTML and CSS.
+Potential projects include email and web edits, video projects, image editing, designing layouts to compliment existing collateral and preflighting files for print.
+The ideal candidate will have strong aesthetic judgment in both print and web, experience on Adobe CS (Photoshop, InDesign, Illustrator) on a Mac platform, knowledge of video/audio production, and publishing fluency in HTML, DHTML and CSS.
 The internship requires strong interpersonal and communication skills, attention to deadlines, and the ability to work collaboratively and share design solutions.
 Please submit a sample of previous work with your application.

 The Exhibitions intern will have the opportunity to gain a nuanced understanding of museum work by participating in all levels of daily operation in the Center for Education and Leadership museum.
-These opportunities will include participating in planning a major upcoming exhibition in 2015.
 The intern will also have the opportunity to take part in daily maintenance of the museum including deinstallation and installation of exhibitions and artifact packing, monitoring environmental measures, developing future museum audio tour, and other administrative work.
 The ideal candidate will have some practical experience in museums, be self-motivated and able to work independently.

 The Finance and Administration internship offers the opportunity to learn about financial organization and management, human resources and benefits administration through assisting with regular tasks and the completion of specific projects.
 They must possess excellent organizational skills, and be able to work with a variety of information and data.
 This intern must be able to handle specific projects in an organized fashion while learning about regular day to day duties of a business office.
 Background or interest in business management, finance, and human resources is required.